alwaysai/image-capture-dashboard/README.md

 - Press `Take Snapshot` to take a single image
 - Press `Start Collection` to start recording a video
 - Press `Stop Collection` to stop recording a video
+- Press `View All Data` to see collected videos and images.

-You can take as many snapshots and videos as you'd like
+You can take as many snapshots and videos as you'd like.

+Once you're on the `View All Data` page, you can select a video or image and on the following page you can download the file to your Downloads folder, or delete it from the working directory.
+This is especially useful for viewing media on a remote (edge) device.
+All media downloaded in this case will be to your development machine, to be used in annotation and training.

-When you're done with data collection, you can press the **red square** in the upper righthand square of the text panel of the browser display to close the data collection app.
+When you're done with data collection, you can press the **red square** in the upper righthand square of the text panel on the home page to close the data collection app.
 Then return to the console window where you started the flask server and press control-C to bring down Flask.

 #### Example Output